Logiqx/gps-details/docs/devices/garmin/filtering/README.md

 The GPS metadata (orange) in the FIT file does not match the speeds in the FIT records (blue).
-It can be seen that the speeds in GPS Metadata are filtered / smoothed and there are some peculiar drop-offs in the speed.
+It can be seen that the speeds in GPS metadata are filtered / smoothed and there are some peculiar drop-offs in the speed.

 ![windsurf-fit](img/windsurf-fit.png)